Assassin’s Creed: Valhalla preview — An England worth exploring

 Back in the day, this kind of combat was an afterthought for Assassin’s Creed.
 The emphasis was on stealth.
 Ubisoft is trying to make stealth a more prominent part of Valhalla.
 Once again, you can instantly kill enemies if you manage to attack them unawares.

-Still, at least the campaign missions seem to often force you pick a tactic.
+Still, at least the campaign missions seem to often force you to pick a tactic.
 When sieging the king’s fort, stealth isn’t really an option.
 Which, hey, makes sense.
 This is a game about vikings, after all.
 I wouldn’t call them a people known for their subtlety.
-But if you’re expect Valhalla to be as stealth-focused as, say, the original Assassin’s Creed, you’ll be disappointed.
+But if you’re expecting Valhalla to be as stealth-focused as, say, the original Assassin’s Creed, you’ll be disappointed.
 However, it still makes the sneaky approach feel more viable than it did in Odyssey.
 At least when the game allows you to use stealth.

 Exploring England